Psychedelic music: Post-psychedelic era: Progressive rock and hard rock

 Stoner rock, also known as stoner metal or stoner doom, is a rock music fusion genre that combines elements of heavy metal and/or doom metal with psychedelic rock and acid rock.
 The name references cannabis consumption.
 The term desert rock is often used interchangeably with the term "stoner rock" to describe this genre; however, not all stoner rock bands would fall under the descriptor of "desert rock".
 Stoner rock is typically slow-to-mid tempo and features a heavily distorted, groove-laden bass-heavy sound, melodic vocals, and "retro" production.
 The genre emerged during the early 1990s and was pioneered foremost by Monster Magnet and the California bands Fu Manchu, Kyuss and Sleep.

-Kikagaku Moyo from Japan is consider one the best live psych rock bands recently.
-Performing world wide in some of the best known festivals, like levitation festival.